asi-wroclaw/git101/slides/slides.md

 ## Conflicts

-Conflits happen more often than don't.
+Conflits happen more often than not.
 First rule: don't panic.

 ## Example